 Locating old mining camps will result in lots of amazing finds.

-There are still lots of gold nuggets in California that the miners didn’t find too.
+There is lots of gold in California that the early miners didn’t find.
 Get a good metal detector that can find gold and you might get lucky and start finding gold nuggets!

 If that isn’t your thing, you can always hunt the parks.
 People spend time here, and they lose stuff.
 Parks are great places to metal detect.